 - Let cool down for 5 minutes before eating as it will be very hot.

-- You can prepare those eggplant 24 h before and bake them before serving.
-Simply stuff the eggplant, wrapped in foil and store in the fridge until needed.
+- You can prepare these eggplants 24 hrs before and bake them before serving.
+Stuff the eggplant, wrap it in foil, and store it in the fridge until needed.